 XMTR FRAUD ALERT: Jakubowitz Law is Investigating Xometry, Inc. in Connection with Potential Violations of Federal Securities Laws

-NEW YORK, June 23, 2023 /PRNewswire/ -- Jakubowitz Law announces that an investigation into potential securities fraud allegations has commenced on behalf of shareholders of Xometry, Inc. ("Xometry") (NASDAQ: XMTR)
+NEW YORK, June 30, 2023 /PRNewswire/ -- Jakubowitz Law announces that an investigation into potential securities fraud allegations has commenced on behalf of shareholders of Xometry, Inc. (NASDAQ: XMTR)

 To be contacted by a member of our team, fill out the form: